Jason Holder: Post-captaincy

 On 21 March 2021, Holder claimed 5 for 27 against Sri Lanka upon the opening day of the first test at the Sir Vivian Richards Stadium.
 He later scored 71 not out in the second and final test, held at the said stadium, of Sri Lanka's 2021 tour of the Caribbean.
 On 14 April 2021, Holder was named one of Wisden's Five Cricketers of the Year.
 He later scored 52, on 24 July 2021, to help the Windies win the second ODI of a three match series against Australia held at the Kensington Oval, Barbados.
 In August 2021, Holder scored 58, in the second and final test against Pakistan.
 He was also the third highest run scorer, after Babar Azam and Fawad Alam respectively, with a sum of 147 runs in that test series.
 In September 2021, Holder was named as one of four reserve players in the West Indies cricket squad for the 2021 ICC Men's T20 World Cup.

 In January 2022, Holder was named in the West Indies' squad for their T20I home series against England.
 In the fifth and final match to decide the series, Holder took five wickets for 27 runs, to take his first five-wicket haul in T20Is.
 Holder also became the first bowler for West Indies to take a hat-trick in T20Is.
 He also became the fourth bowler to take four wickets in four balls in T20Is.
 For his performance, he was awarded both Player of the Match and Player of the Series awards.
 On 6 February 2022 Holder notched 57 in the first game of a three match ODI series against India held at Ahmedabad's Narendra Modi Stadium.
-He thus became only the fifth west indian to achieve both 2,000 runs and 100 wickets in one day internationals.
+He thus became only the fifth West Indian to achieve both 2,000 runs and 100 wickets in one day internationals.
 He later claimed 4 for 34 in the third and final ODI of that said series.
 On 1 March 2023 Holder picked up his 150th test wicket, trapping Keegan Petersen lbw, in the first test match of the Windies 2023 tour of South Africa.
-With this he became only the second west indian, after Garfield Sobers, to attain both 2500 runs and 150 wickets in test match cricket.
+With this he became only the second West Indian, after Garfield Sobers, to attain both 2500 runs and 150 wickets in test match cricket.

 He later scored 81 not out in the second test against the Proteas at the Wanderers Stadium in Johannesburg.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.